barackd222/barackd222.github.io/assets/handsonlabs/createtheoccsstack.md

 <img src="./img/occs-18.PNG" />

-Copy the contents of the occs-stack.yml file (located in the ankimedrec-apis project you forked previously).
+Copy the contents of the occs-stack.yml file (it is located in the ankimedrec-apis project you git forked previously).
 Paste the contents into the Advanced Editor.
-Notice that the stack defintion contains two services - one for Node.js applicaiton, the other for MongoDB.
+Notice that the stack defintion contains two linked services - one for Node.js application, the other for MongoDB.

 <img src="./img/occs-19.PNG" />